 - If I strictly want to pay for my essential items, I need to be sure to carry enough cash on me.
 If not, I rather return the items or just use my credit/ debit card to cover the remaining balance.
 Meanwhile, the folks waiting behind me at the check-out lane start losing patience and I, for one, will do the same if someone else causes a similar delay for me.

 - I think it just takes more effort to withdraw, manage and store the cash.
 Most of us these days get out an income either directly credited into our bank account or in the form of a check that we need to deposit into the bank.
-So using debit cards is less time consuming than to first locate the nearest bank or ATM, drive a mile or two longer than your usual store route and withdraw cash from bank or ATM.
+So using debit cards is less time-consuming than first locating the nearest bank or ATM, driving a mile or two longer than your usual store route, and withdrawing cash from the bank or ATM.
 You do not want additional steps.

 - And then there is this grand fear of losing the wallet or just plain robbery ( although I have not experienced it personally- except once on an overseas vacation.)
 In that case, I prefer the security that credit cards give me with their theft protection feature

 There are many reasons for that but for me, it’s mainly because of my fear of carrying cash on me :).
 Call me what you like but I’m a grown-up woman who can’t remember how much cash I withdrew, how much I used up, and where the heck should I save it!

 So many times, I tried to follow the cash envelopes suggested by Dave Ramsey but failed miserably at it.